 5.1.1.
-Infrastructure and rearranging authority control at the CAFSR $\,$
+Infrastructure and rearranging authority control at the CAFSR

-Improving CAFSR infrastructure is outside the scope of the Smart Borders Project.
-The Customs Administration announced that the expansion of the CAFSR will be evaluated in the medium term (SUNAT 2022).
-According to Legislative Decree No 1183, SUNAT is the entity responsible for developing and coordinating the public inversion project for the maintenance and operation of Centres of Compliance infrastructure, equipment, technology, and security (Peruvian Congress 2016).
-It acts as an articulator, and under its leadership, it is advised that the infrastructure of the Chile-Argentina border post "Los Andes" should be followed as an example when structuring these centres.
-Los Andes (Figure 10) is organised efficiently with different gates of attention.
-Vehicles do not park and limit the authorities' control, and there is a private administration company in charge of the administration of the centre.
+Improving CAFSR infrastructure is outside the as, for example, multinational corporations DP World scope of the Smart Borders Project.
+The Customs and APM Terminals operate in the Marine Port of Administration announced that the expansion of Callao-Lima, Peru. the CAFSR will be evaluated in the medium term (SUNAT 2022).
+According to Legislative Decree No Finally, it is necessary to mention that a joint cargo 1183, SUNAT is the entity responsible for developing control (juxtaposed model) is programmed in the and coordinating the public inversion project for the second stage of Integrated Control by the governments maintenance and operation of Centres of Compliance of Peru and Chile (Peruvian Congress 2011), Currently, infrastructure, equipment, technology, and security Integrated Control only operates for tourism-related (Peruvian Congress 2016).
+It acts as an articulator, and vehicles, and both administrations have discussed their under its leadership, it is advised that the infrastructure performance in bilateral reunions since 2018.
+Recently, of the Chile-Argentina border post "Los Andes" should in August 2022, it was reported in the Integration be followed as an example when structuring these Subcommittee that the Chilean government approved centres.
+Los Andes (Figure 10) is organised efficiently the investment for the infrastructure modification in with different gates of attention.
+Vehicles do not park the Centre of Compliance Chacalluta (Chile) that was and limit the authorities' control, and there is a private required to execute joint control by Peruvian and Chilean administration company in charge of the administration authorities, wherein both customs work jointly in both of the centre. border posts (CAFSR or Chacalluta) (Chilean Customs